 Preheat the oven to 425°F.

 Roll out the remaining dough from the refrigerator, and cut it into star shapes.
-Place the stars atop the filling.
-Brush with water and sprinkle with coarse white sparkling sugar, if desired.
+Arrange the stars atop the filling.
+Lightly brush the stars with water and sprinkle with coarse white sparkling sugar, if desired.

 Bake the pie for 30 minutes then reduce the oven heat to 375°F and bake for an additional 35 to 40 minutes, until the filling is bubbling and the crust nicely browned.
 If you have a stainless steel crust cover, place it on top of the crust after 20 minutes to prevent the crust from browning too much.